elishamutang/tic-tac-toe/README.md

 Objectives:

-1. Create working game in console (almost there)
+1. Create working game in console (technically almost done)
 2. Create function to render the game on the webpage

+To keep in mind:

+1. Come up with efficient solution for checkForWinner logic